Around-the-Post Angle Judgment

 Why it matters

-Correctly judging whether a wide ball has a legal ATP angle — rather than guessing mid-sprint — determines whether a player commits to a viable shot or wastes the point chasing an impossible one.
+Correctly judging whether a wide ball has a legal ATP angle.
+Instead of guessing mid-sprint.
+This means determines whether a player commits to a viable shot or wastes the point chasing an impossible one.

 How it shows up on video